flashcordon/big-history/Premieres.md

 Habitable worlds thus formed among the first generation of stars in the Universe, before the advent of the first galaxies.

+Primordial, or Pop III, supernovae (SNe) were the first, great nucleosynthetic engines in the Universe, forging the heavy elements required for the later formation of planets, and life.
+Past studies suggest that the rise of planet formation was gradual, and did not peak until about half of the present age of the Universe after cosmic mean metallicities exceeded a critical value.
+Here we show that planetesimals, the precursors of terrestrial planets, can form around low-mass, long-lived stars in the debris of the first cosmic explosions 200 Myr after the Big Bang, before the first galaxies and far earlier than previously thought.
+Pop III pair-instability SNe, which can eject over 100 solar masses of metals, produced dense cloud cores that were enriched to metallicities ≳ 0.1 Z⊙.
+One such core in our cosmological simulation with a Jeans mass of just 1 - 2 M⊙ collapsed to a protoplanetary disk in which several Earth masses of planetesimals formed 0.46 - 1.1 AU from their parent 0.7 M⊙ star.
+The protoplanetary disk has H2O mass fractions that are only a factor of a few less than in the Solar System today, and planetesimal formation occurs within the water snowline of the star.
+This raises the possibility of subsequent enrichment of the first planets in the Universe with water, in direct analogy to Earth in the Solar system.

 ## La première cellule